JessHung323/recipe-user-interaction-analysis/README.md

 <iframe src="assets/count-minutes-without-outliers.html" width=800 height=600 frameBorder=0></iframe>

 This final plot is the clearest among all three, but we can observe spikes on `minutes` that are ending in 0s and 5s.
 We believe this is the result of recipe contributors' habits and convention of rounding their recipes' time to the nearest 10s or 5s.

+### Univariate Analysis Plot 1 - Distribution of `rating_original`
+We decided to plot the distirbution of `rating_original` in the dataframe.

+<iframe src="assets/rating-distribution.html" width=800 height=600 frameBorder=0></iframe>

+We can see that the `rating_original` is left-skewed and there is no value at 0.
+This is because we have replaced all `0` ratings at the data cleaning process.

 ## Assessment of Missingness